Indezine Logo

 Figure 7: Shape to be sent back selected

-3. Access the right-click contextual menu as shown in Figure 8, or the Arrange gallery within the Home tab of the Ribbon (refer to Figure 1 above).
-Choose the Arrange | Send to Back option (see Figure 8 again).
+3. Access the right-click contextual menu, as shown in Figure 8, below, or the Arrange gallery within the Home tab of the Ribbon, as shown in Figure 1, above.
+Choose the Arrange | Send to Back option, as shown in Figure 8.

 4. Send to Back option sends selected shapes behind all other overlapping slide objects